 Burnishing pottery is a technique in which clay is polished to a beautiful sheen without the use of glaze.
 Ancient potters used these techniques to produce their wares before glazes and kilns were developed.
 Today, modern potters are burnishing pottery to create works of great beauty.

 Sumi von Dassow is one of those potters.
 She has been using low-tech pottery making techniques for more than thirty years.
 Though burnishing pottery is low tech, there are some secrets to really getting it right.
-In today’s post, Sumi shares her step-by-step method for burnishing pottery.- Jennifer Poellot Harnetty, editor.
+In this post, Sumi shares her step-by-step method for burnishing pottery.- Jennifer Poellot Harnetty, editor.

 P.S.
 Check out the archives to learn more about burnishing clay!